samanthastevenson/EDS220_Fall2021/README.md

 ### Landsat_NDVI_GEE: Using GEE to Derive Indices from Multispectral Data
 We continue working in the GEE environment for a more complex example: loading in "multispectral" data (radiation sensed at multiple wavelengths) from the Landsat 8 mission.
 This example will show you where to find and how to load Landsat data, and use it to calculate a commonly used index for vegetation growth: the Normalized Difference Vegetation Index, or NDVI.

+### OISST_ENSO_MHWs: Using global gridded SST products to visualize El Nino/Southern Oscillation and marine heat wave behavior
+We switch to the ocean for an intensive lesson in evaluating metrics for ENSO and marine heat waves.
+This uses monthly data from NOAA's Extended Reconstructed SST version 5 (ERSSTv5) and daily data from the NOAA 1/4° Daily Optimum Interpolation Sea Surface Temperature version 2 (OISSTv2) datasets to calculate various things and plot them in time series and map format.
+This code can be run using the Binder link below!

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/samanthastevenson/EDS220_Fall2021/main)